 - Tags for administrative purposes

-An example of a tag used to assign rules: tag an asset with an Linux -Oracle tag, then create a Tripwire Task that uses the Oracle application Rule (filesystem) and then indicates the node group Linux-Oracle for running the check.
-Any new assets that are assigned the tag “Linux-Oracle” will be automatically added to that group and then next time the Task created for that group runs that new asset with that tag will be baselined.
+An example of a tag used to assign rules: tag an asset with an Linux-Apache tag, then create a Tripwire Task that uses the Apache application Rule (filesystem) and indicates the node group Linux-Apache for running the check.
+Any new assets that are assigned the tag “Linux-Apache” will be automatically added to that group; the next time the Task created for that group runs, that new asset with that tag will be baselined.

-An example of an asset tag that deals with reporting is to assign a Threat Level to an asset based on the scan results from IP360.
-Any systems with a Threat Level that’s High may be automatically added to a report such as “new executable files added to the system”.
-Until the system is patched and rescanned, this report about an unpatched asset reduces the risk that the vulnerability was exploited by showing you any new executable files on that set of at-risk assets.
+An example of an asset tag that deals with reporting is to assign a Threat Level to an asset based on the scan results from the IP360 vulnerability management product.
+Any systems with a Threat Level that is High may be automatically added to a report such as “new executable files added to the system.”
+Until the system is patched and rescanned, this report about an unpatched asset reduces the risk that the vulnerability was exploited by showing you any new (or modified) executable files on that set of at-risk assets.

-Example of an Administrative Tag could be “EG-Processed” to show that you’ve turned on the Tripwire Event Generator for that asset.
-Not used for reporting or checking, but still useful for the Tripwire Administrator.
+An example of an Administrative Tag could be “EG-Processed” to show that you’ve turned on the Tripwire Event Generator real-time flag for that asset.
+It’s not used for reporting or checking, but it’s still useful for the Tripwire Administrator.
 The first step is to create the asset tags to be assigned in the Tag Sets area of the Tag Management display.

 If you know what traits you’d like to assign to your various assets, then you’re ready to group them by their function and come up with a Tag Set name.
 Then add the tags that belong to that group to the tag set.
 Empty tag sets have a link called “add tags” across from the tag set name.
 Click on the “add tags” link and start entering the names in the space provided below the tag set name.